While the underlying cause of obesity is multifactorial, patients can achieve meaningful results with your help.

 Jamison, PA

-“Patients are often hesitant to talk about their weight and weight maintenance goals.
-As a health care provider, I recognize that I have a valuable role in my patients’ lives.
+“Patients are often hesitant to talk about their weight and weight-maintenance goals.
+As a health care professional, I recognize that I have a valuable role in my patients’ lives.
 They trust me, and that means that I have the responsibility to raise the sensitive topic of obesity and weight management and to inform my patients about positive effects of weight loss.”

 Continuing medical education (CME) courses can help you learn more about the science of obesity and how to employ science-based clinical techniques to your practice.
-Many of the professional associations listed below may offer CME or other helpful information:
+The professional associations listed below may offer CME or other helpful information:

 Use your voice to be a part of the solution to improve obesity care.
 Support the Treat and Reduce Obesity Act today.